Biofeedback in Stress Management

 2. The limbic system is associated with emotional components like fear, rage, and anger of the stress response.

-3. Thalamus acts as a relay center and helps in receiving, sorting out, and distributing sensory input.
+3. The thalamus acts as a relay center and helps receive, sort out, and distribute sensory input.

 Stress and Prefrontal Complex.